Self-organized quantization and oscillations on continuous fixed-energy sandpiles: Results

 \subsection{Sensitivity to domain size, initial distribution and geometry}

+Fig.~\ref{fig:5_squ_pd} (bottom) only shows the occupied energy levels of the largest system size, $N=307\times307$.
+The phase diagrams for different system sizes do not differ significantly, but finite size effects become less noticeable with increasing system size.
 To assess whether the details of the phase diagram might be induced by lattices sizes commensurate with the phases found, we compare square lattices of $L=100$ vs. $L=101$ linear dimension (Fig.~S1), finding that the differences are insignificant.
 In particular, the general features of the phase diagram are preserved, including the "devil's staircase"-like feature discussed above.

 In Fig.~S2 we explore the sensitivity to the choice of initial probability distribution: using an exponentially-decaying probability density function with the same mean as the previous uniform distribution to draw initial states, we again obtain overall similar results.